passariello/findpattern/README.md

 # findpattern

-I am really tired about this s*hit...
-A lot of assessment for a f*cking job required to make a stupid function .... thay ask to have the times of repetition of substrings like "ABCABC" ... and the same funtion need to report the length of same chars like 'CCCC'...
-Please, refuse test or assessment like that... not have any sense... expecially if you looking for a position as font end...
-Should be a 'creative' position... what is the pourpuse of this test??? ...
+I am really tired of this ...
+A lot of assessment for a f* job required to make a stupid function .... they ask to have the times of repetition of substrings like "ABCABC" ... and the same function need to report the length of same chars like 'CCCC'...
+Please, refuse test or assessment like that... not have any sense... especially if you looking for a position as front end...
+Should be a 'creative' position... what is the purpose of this test??? ...
 Know if you are crazy?, stupid?... so... it's my solution for you!

 This is the most used test...